Jennings, Michigan: Geography

+Jennings is in western Missaukee County, bordered to the east by Crooked Lake.
+It is 7 mi by road west of Lake City, the county seat, and 10 mi northeast of Cadillac.
+According to the U.S. Census Bureau, the Jennings CDP has an area of 0.76 sqmi, all land.

 The census-designated place is defined as being within Caldwell and Lake townships.
 All 264 residents and 0.67 sqmi of land were within Lake Township, while no residents and 0.09 sqmi of land are within Caldwell Township to the north.